boika/chrome-ctrl-tab/README.md

 **1.** Install [Quick Tabs](https://chrome.google.com/webstore/detail/quick-tabs/jnjfeinjfmenlddahdjdmgpbokiacbbb) extension for chrome browser and enable it.
 You can also find its source code on [github](https://github.com/babyman/quick-tabs-chrome-extension).

-**2.** Configure Quick Tabs extension from its options page the next way (chrome-extension://jnjfeinjfmenlddahdjdmgpbokiacbbb/options.html):
+**2.** Configure Quick Tabs from its options page (chrome-extension://jnjfeinjfmenlddahdjdmgpbokiacbbb/options.html):

 - check all display options except badge tab count